Updated:

 The Internet

 According to Castells (2001, p.
 87), media institution is dynamic like any other social institution.
-As such, the procedures, guidance and controls that typify the media ought to change accordingly.
-While many analysts argue that the functions of the central government include media regulation in the best interest of the public, others point out that media regulation will not last long owing to various factors especially in the modern world (Castells 2001, p.
+As such, the procedures, guidance, and controls that typify the media ought to change accordingly.
+While many analysts argue that the functions of the central government include media regulation in the best interest of the public, others point out that media regulation will not last long owing to various factors, especially in the modern world (Castells 2001, p.
 88).
 At the outset, it is critical to point out the growth of unconventional mass mediums.
-In particular, the growth of the internet owing to the continued interconnectedness has allowed free sharing of information across the world.
-The use of emails, video conferencing facilities, social networking sites has all worked against media control across the world.
+In particular, the growth of the internet, owing to the continued interconnectedness, has allowed the free sharing of information across the world.
+The use of emails, video conferencing facilities, and social networking sites has all worked against media control across the world.
 Feintuck (1999, p.
 56) says that the growth of the internet has diminished the role of the central government in a considerable way.
 In other words, he says that the internet is almost an untamed mass medium that crosscuts across all cultural and economic divides.

 Another aspect of the internet that has made media regulation impossible is the rise of social media.
 Unlike in the 20th century, the modern context is typical of social media.
 Social media provide users with a platform for chatting and expressing specific perspectives and opinions.
 Users converge in a specific website where they share, gather and impart information on each other without the fear of government intervention and regulation.
 According to Lunt & Livingstone (2011, p.
-64), social networking sites such as Facebook, Twitter and Google+ have become an important aspect of the internet to the extent that the media institutions have used them to gain a larger customer base.
-Further, social networking sites are personal, and as such, it is impossible to regulate such media without violating the people’s right to privacy.
+64), social networking sites such as Facebook, Twitter, and Google+ have become an important aspect of the internet to the extent that media institutions have used them to gain a larger customer base.
+Further, social networking sites are personal, and as such, it is impossible to regulate such media without violating people’s right to privacy.
 It is, therefore, not surprising that social media has flourished in regions and countries where media regulation is more of a norm than an exception (Cuilenburg & McQuail 2003, p.
 69).
 For instance, during the Arab Spring, social media was very instrumental in organizing protests and sharing available information regarding the uprisings.
-In Libya particularly, the mainstream media had been regulated in such a way that the protesters did not get the actual and real information on the political situation in the country.
-However, social media played the supporting role of ensuring that the citizens could still express themselves without fear of victimization.
+In Libya particularly, the mainstream media had been regulated in such a way that the protesters did not get actual and real information on the political situation in the country.
+However, social media played a supporting role in ensuring that citizens could still express themselves without fear of victimization.
 As such, the internet played a significant role in ensuring that people enjoyed their rights of expression and speech, notwithstanding the repressive media regulations that were apparent in the country.

 Given the above attributes of the internet, it is worth mentioning that the internet is growing in an unprecedented way across the world.
 The growth of the internet has been the fastest in the past five years (Hamon 2011, p.
 131).
 This implies that media regulation will continue to be a peripheral aspect of the mainstream media.
 Even in the most marginalized countries, especially in the global south, internet connectivity and penetration have been impressive.
 This insinuates that the internet has not only reduced media regulation across the world but also continue to reduce the influence of the regulators on mass media (Salvaggio 1985, p.
 438).
 To this end, the growth of the internet as a mass medium has hinted that media regulation will not be possible in the 21st century.